300x250 AD TOP

 Mountains and Nepal

 Mountain is a topographical feature that rises more than 300m above the surrounding.
 There is a difference between mountain and hill.
 Hill is a land surface lower than a mountain that rises prominently above the surrounding lands to elevations less than 300 m.
-This region is represented by Siwalik and Mahabharat rmount everest north face mountain himalayaange in Nepal.
+This region is represented by Siwalik and Mahabharat range in Nepal.
 Mountain environment is of great importance in Nepal.
 Nepal is predominantly a mountainous country.
 The Himalaya extends over a length of approximately 2400 km from the Indus to the Brahmputra.
-The central sector of Himalaya about 800 km lies in the kingdom of Nepal.
-The hills and the Himalayas constitute over 78% of the total geographical area of Nepal (145,305 sq. km.).
-Nepal justifies its position as elevationally highest country in the world with average altitude of 4500 m, and most of majestic peaks of the world are located here.
+The central sector of Himalaya about 800 km lies...

 Monday, September 20, 2010